ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 VMware vCenter Server and PSC provide an [appliance management user interface and API to export the database and configuration to a file server](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.install.doc/GUID-3EAED005-B0A3-40CF-B40D-85AD247D7EA4.html){:new_window} using various protocols.
 VMware documents an example of how you can configure this to [run periodically as a cron job](https://pubs.vmware.com/vsphere-6-5/index.jsp?topic=%2Fcom.vmware.vsphere.vcsapg-rest.doc%2FGUID-222400F3-678E-4028-874F-1F83036D2E85.html){:new_window} directly on the vCenter Server Appliance and PSC, which you can adapt for your use.

-You must back up both the vCenter Server Appliance and the PSC separately using this technique.
+You must back up both the vCenter Server Appliance and the PSC separately by using this technique.
 Familiarize yourself with and plan for the considerations and limitations that are documented by VMware.
 Also, plan for a regular rotation and expiration of the file backups on your file server.

-Note that VMware requires the backup location to be an empty folder, so you should plan for your backup rotation or automation to leave the location empty for each subsequent backup job.
+VMware requires the backup location to be an empty folder, so plan for your backup rotation or automation to leave the location empty for each subsequent backup job.
+{:note}

 ## NSX file-based backup